samkusin/clemens_iigs/docs/Plan.md

 The Clemens GS emulator's goal is to *emulate* the Apple IIgs design (ROM3 with ROM1 if possible compatibility.)

 ## TODO

 This is a running todo list.

-* New GUI Host (better debugging, more intuitive, quality of life)
-* Fix Slot 3 I/O (defaulting to card vs internal ROM) - broke when Mockingboard support added
-* Card expansion ROM selector is not working
+* Clean up ADB support (Mouse)
+* Verify Mega II Interrupts work
 * Lores mode
-* Verify Mega II Interrupts work
 * Linux support
+* Smartport Hard Drive Support
 * Flashing Characters
-* Clean up ADB support (Mouse)
 * SCC Support
 * Joystick/Paddle Support
 * Apple IIgs Diagnostic Test
 * Double Lores Mode (should be simple given how clem_display.cpp is written)
 * Monochrome Support
-* Smartport Hard Drive Support
 * Dblhires is offset by 4 pixels (1 block) in display due to conversion method
 * Black and White DBLHIRES ($C029 bit 5)
 * ROM 01